ShunSakurai/check_forbidden/README.md

 - More useful "Open files" dialog
 - Sorting Summary results on Command Prompt
 - Dividing Summary results in the CSV file
+- Displaying export path and file name candidate when typing / pasting into the Bilingual file field

 ### Maybe later
 - File addition by dragging